H1JK/CryptoTestGO/README.md

 ## Run with one-click script

-Script will use `-cpu 1 -benchmem` argument to launch the test, which means it will only test single core performance.
+Script will use `-cpu 1` argument to launch the test, which means it will only test single core performance.

 Bash (cURL):
 ```shell